NFL, TV's Strahan flies in space with astronaut's daughter

 Football star and TV celebrity Michael Strahan caught a ride to space with Jeff Bezos’ rocket-launching company Saturday, sharing the trip with the daughter of America’s first astronaut.

 It was five minutes and 50 miles (187 kilometers) shorter than Alan Shepard’s Mercury flight from Cape Canaveral on May 5, 1961.
-His eldest daughter, Laura Shepard Churchley, took along a tiny piece of his Freedom 7 capsule as well as mementos from his Apollo 14 moonshot and golf balls in honor of her dad who hit some on the lunar surface.
+His eldest daughter, Laura Shepard Churchley, took along a tiny piece of his Freedom 7 capsule as well as mementos from his Apollo 14 moonshot.
+She also packed some golf balls; her dad hit a couple on the lunar surface.

-Bubbling over with excitement in his “Good Morning America” updates all week, Strahan packed his Super Bowl ring and retired New York Giants jersey No. 92.
-“Pretty SURREAL!” he tweeted on the eve of the launch, delayed two days by dangerously high wind.
-Bezos stashed a football in the capsule as well, to be awarded to the Pro Football Hall of Fame following the flight.
+A co-host of ABC's “Good Morning America," Strahan bubbled over with excitement in updates for the show all week.
+He took along his Super Bowl ring and retired New York Giants jersey No. 92.
+Bezos stashed a football on board that will go to the Pro Football Hall of Fame.

+He said he wants to go again — but Bezos joked he'd have to buy his own ticket next time.

-Bezos, who flew to space in July in the same capsule, accompanied the six passengers to the launch pad near Van Horn.
+Bezos, who flew to space in the same capsule, accompanied the six passengers to the launch pad near Van Horn and greeted them afterward.
 He had “Light this candle” painted on the launch tower’s bridge, borrowing from Alan Shepard's famous gripe from inside Freedom 7 as the delays mounted: “Why don’t you fix your little problem and light this candle?”

+This time, “Laura yelled, let’s light this candle,” Strahan said, mimicking the growling voice of her father.
+They had to wait two extra days to fly because of high wind.

-Shepard Churchley volunteered for Blue Origin’s third passenger flight.
+Shepard Churchley, who volunteered for Blue Origin’s third passenger flight, said she practiced her late father's phrase every time they went into the capsule.
 She heads the board of trustees for the Astronaut Scholarship Foundation.

-“It’s kind of fun for me to say that an original Shepard will fly on the New Shepard,” she said in a preflight Blue Origin video.
+“I thought about Daddy coming down and thought, gosh he didn’t even get to enjoy any of what I’m getting to enjoy," Shepard Churchley said following touchdown.
+“He was working.
+He had to do it himself.
+I went up for the ride!”

 Bezos, who founded Amazon six years before Blue Origin, was on the debut launch in July.
 The second, in October, included actor William Shatner — Captain James Kirk of TV’s original “Star Trek.”
 The late Leonard Nimoy’s daughter sent up a necklace with a “Vulcan Salute” charm on this flight, in honor of the show's original Mr. Spock.